Grace Ndeezi

 Grace Ndeezi is a Ugandan female pediatrician and a professor of pediatrics and child health at Makerere University of Health Sciences with over 140 publications in peer-reviewed journals on nutrition, HIV, pneumonia, malaria, sickle cell anemia, diarrheal diseases, neonatal health and child heath interventions, such as immunization, breast feeding and other common childhood diseases.
 She has won many competitive research grants.
 She's conducted a lot of research internationally and worked in her field of study, and still currently researches actively.
 She has collaborated with other faculty and health professionals on three continents, including facilitation in Zimbabwe, Eritrea, and Kenya.

-She's conducted a lot of research internationally, and still currently researches actively.
+She has conducted a lot of research internationally, and still currently researches actively.
 Ndeezi and her colleagues have performed procedures on mainly pregnant women and children for cures.

 Education

 Ndeezi earned her MBChB from Makerere University and her PhD jointly from Makerere University and the University of Bergen in Norway, where she has also taught classes.